ocp-workshop-wf/bootcamp/module3/README.md

   ```
   > output: The first field that was given is the Cluster IP, this IP is the `virtual IP` assigned to the service by OpenShift that is only exposed "This is how other pods in OpenShift will access your `service` " also looking at the `ports` object this is the list of ports exposed by the `service`, and you should have the `selector`, which explains a bit more about how `selectors work` - `selectors` use the same labels that we learned about before for `deployment`

-- Lets create a manual service:
+- Let's create a manual service:

   ```bash
   oc create -f labs-repo/pods/pod.yaml